jamescherti/outline-indent.el/README.md

 (outline-indent-minor-mode)
 ```

 The minor mode can also be automatically activated for a certain mode.
-For example for text-mode, Python, and YAML:
+For example for Python and YAML:
 ```
-(add-hook 'text-mode-hook #'outline-indent-minor-mode)
 (add-hook 'python-mode-hook #'outline-indent-minor-mode)
+(add-hook 'python-ts-mode-hook #'outline-indent-minor-mode)

 (add-hook 'yaml-mode-hook #'outline-indent-minor-mode)
 (add-hook 'yaml-ts-mode-hook #'outline-indent-minor-mode)
 ```